Matthew 18:18

 to the concept of forgiveness.
 Matthew

-purpose for this story was to make one important point: receiving the
+story was to make one important point: receiving the forgiveness of God

-forgiveness of God necessitates being willing and able to forgive our brothers.
+necessitates being willing and able to forgive our brothers.
+Jesus made this

-able to forgive others is an imperative from Christ.
-It is very logical that we
+others is an imperative from Christ.
+It is very logical that we would forgive

-would forgive others when we ourselves have been forgiven so much by a merciful
+others when we ourselves have been forgiven so much by a merciful and forgiving

-and forgiving God.
+God.
 It’s also beneficial to forgive others.
-Anyone who cannot
+Anyone who cannot forgive others

-forgive others will end up being a vengeful and vindictive soul, tortured night
+will end up being a vengeful and vindictive soul, tortured night and day by

-and day by their own thirst for revenge.
-Such unforgiving souls will become
+their own thirst for revenge.
+Such unforgiving souls will become victims of

-victims of their own anger and bitterness, and will end up causing themselves
+their own anger and bitterness, and will end up causing themselves more

-more suffering than they probably received from their supposed enemy.
-How
+suffering than they probably received from their supposed enemy.
+How better off

-better off we will all be when we learn to
+we will all be when we learn to forgive and

 sayings, he departed from